otrack/cloud-computing-infrastructures/setup/README.md

 ### 1.1 The flash software

-To install an operating system on a Raspberry Pi, we follow the instructions given [online](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-These instructions are based on the [flash](https://github.com/hypriot/flash) tool.
+To install an operating system on a Raspberry Pi, we follow a set of instructions based on the [flash](https://github.com/hypriot/flash) tool.

 First of all, we need to download and install the tool.